awsdocs/aws-iot-docs/developerguide/thing-groups.md

 ```

 **Note**
-A group can have up to 50 attributes\.
+The number of attributes that a thing can have is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-limits)\.

 ## Delete a Thing Group<a name="delete-thing-group"></a>